A growing business is an indicator of its success, but more people on the payroll can become a headache for HR personnel.

 Employing a "one size fits all" approach is useful for the company that is trying to sell its product to as many users as possible, but it does little for individual businesses that have vastly different needs and expectations.
 With one program, there is a seamless switch from screen to screen, or an overview that gives you precisely what you need.

-By using tailor-made HR software systems, businesses benefit from a program that has been created specifically for them and for their HR requirements, not an application that is trying to force its way into every niche regardless of its suitability.
+By using custom HR software systems, businesses benefit from a program that has been created specifically for them and for their HR requirements, not an application that is trying to force its way into every niche regardless of its suitability.

 Communication and integration